sourcecrypto/sourcecrypto.github.io/toml/tag-definitions.md

 ### General

-every SuperSource Item must have at least one of the following tags: (maybe need more 'super'-tags)
+Every SuperSource Item must have at least one of the following tags:

-* 'organization' -for non profit
+* 'organization'
-* 'business' -for profit
+* 'business'
+* 'academic'
+* 'state'  For state\federal govt based projects
+* 'enterprise' For private and\or permissioned chains

 * 'platform'
 * 'protocol' (for the main webpage, and\or github)
 * 'app'

 * 'research-paper'
 * 'documentation'
 * 'blog'
-* 'academic'
 * 'resources'
 * 'presentation'
 * 'podcast'